Lasssssa/PLANET_TRAJECTORY_APP/readme.md

 ### Utilisation of the C application

 Go to the C kernel source folder:
 `cd /noyauC`
-Compile the application with the :
+ the application with the :
 `gcc *.c -o application -lm`
 Run the application :
 `./application`

 The application is divided into 5 parts
 - A section for calculations and exports
 - Scientific information on the planets of the solar system
 - A section on energy audit calculations
 - And finally, two parts for generating the json files used by the web application

 ## Repertory Github :